Essex County | Gilliams of Virginia

 Overview

-By 1742 a William GILLIAM writes a Will mentioning wife, Elizabeth, and son, Richard.
-William, since he named a son Richard, may be a son of Richard above.
-Tradition has given William's wife as Elizabeth Boulware.
-Several men named Boulware may be found in the election poll listings with William.
+It appears Richard Gilliam, Sr., may have been married prior to his marriage to Ann, for a William Gilliam in 1742 writes a Will mentioning wife, Elizabeth, and a son, Richard.
+[If not a son, surely a close relative.]
+Tradition gives William's wife as Elizabeth Boulware.
+Several men named Boulware may be found in the election polls with William.
+It also

 Court Orders